srrussel74/RepData_PeerAssessment1/PA1_template.md

 ```r
 data<-read.csv("activity.csv")
 ```
-After reading activity.csv we check dimensions of data.
-Two months together have 17,568 observals, the intervals of 5 minutes (= 30+31 days\*24 hours\*(60 minutes/5 minutes).
-There are three variables: total steps, date and interval
+After loading activity.csv we check dimensions of data.
+There are three variables: steps, date and interval.
+Total observation of each interval of five minutes during two months is 17,568 (= 30+31 days\*24 hours\*(60 minutes/5 minutes).
+It is confirmed by:

 ```r
 dim(data)